99robots/wpsite-comment-moderator/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Compatible with WordPress 4.1

 = 1.0.1 =
-Support for WordPress version 4.0
+* Support for WordPress version 4.0

 = 1.0 =
-Initial release
+* Initial release